wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/13-lab.md

 ## Explore the report

 In this exercise, you will explore the **Sales Report** in the Power BI service.

+> [!IMPORTANT]
+> This exercise will require you to login to Power BI service,  you can use your existing account or create a trial account before starting this lab.

 ### Explore the sales report